Ardmore Pa Estate Planning Attorneys Guide

 I refer to these people – those in charge – as “The Bosses.

-Misinformation – The Bosses
+Ardmore Pa Estate Planning Attorneys – The Bosses

+Although a technical knowledge of these terms can be useful, it is not the point of this article.
 The focus is to illustrate that an Agent, a Surrogate, an Executor, and a Trustee are just the bosses of that respective document.

-Misinformation – The Powers
+Ardmore Pa Estate Planning Attorneys – The Powers

 Each boss has powers, and these powers can be summarized very simply.

-The focus is to illustrate that an Agent, a Surrogate, an Executor, and a Trustee can generally possess broad powers to act for you under that respective document.
+Again, and although a technical knowledge of the parameters of these various powers can be useful, it is not the point of this article.
+The focus is to illustrate that a Pa Agent, a Pa Surrogate, a Pa Executor, and a Pa Trustee can generally possess broad powers to act for you under that respective document.

-Misinformation – The Traits
+Ardmore Pa Estate Planning Attorneys – The Traits

 Although the bosses of each of the documents should also possess additional traits for that particular document to be effective (all of which shall be addressed later), unless your boss is able and willing to act on your behalf, your desires and wishes may not be followed.